 Wendy V. Long, Editor

-To subscribe to this newsletter, send an email request to firstname.lastname@example.org.
-To unsubscribe, look for information at the bottom of your e-newsletter.
+To subscribe or unsubscribe to this newsletter, send an email request to email@example.com.

 “Breaking News From Gateway”

 Is published weekly by the Gateway Regional School District